ssande7/pytf-web/README.md

 The [PyThinFilm configuration](https://atb-uq.github.io/PyThinFilm) can be modified by editing [`base_config.yml`](resources/base_config.yml).
 Note that some options are filled by the web server and are therefore deliberately omitted.
-Greater configurability may be added in future.
+Omitted values (with the exceptions of `name`, `work_directory` and `mixture`) should appear in [`input_config.yml`](resources/input_config.yml).
+These can be literals, user-configurable fields (displayed in the Protocol section of the web page), or formulas to be calculated from other fields in the file.
+In the latter case, formulas follow the syntax specified by the [evalexpr](https://docs.rs/evalexpr/latest/evalexpr/) crate (a simple example is included in [`input_config.yml`](resources/input_config.yml)).

 ### Server
 By default, the server runs on port 8080, and expects to be behind something like nginx.